singlestore-labs/singlestoredb-go-arrow-driver/README.md

 ## API

-The `S2DBArrowReader` provides an API for reading Apache Arrow data from the SingleStore database.
-To create a new instance of `S2DBArrowReader`, use the `NewS2DBArrowReader` function.
-Here is an overview of the methods provided by `S2DBArrowReader`:
+The `S2DBArrowReader` provides an API for reading Apache Arrow data from SingleStoreDB databases.
+To create a new instance of `S2DBArrowReader`, use the `NewS2DBArrowReader` function. `S2DBArrowReader` provides the following methods:
   * `GetNextArrowRecordBatch`.
 Retrieves a single `arrow.Record` from the database.
 It returns `nil` as the first part of the result tuple when there are no more rows to fetch.
 The returned `Record` must be released using the `Release()` method after use.
   * `Close`.
 Finalizes the reading of query results and releases all acquired resources.